hugobuddel/evisualization-prototype/INSTALL.md

 source scripts/lxc_settings.sh
 ```

-A shell in the container can now be created with
+A shell in the container can be started from the host with either
 ```
 evis_user
 ```